Tailings: Phosphate rock mining

 Phosphogypsum stack located near Fort Meade, Florida.
 These contain the waste byproducts of the phosphate fertilizer industry.

 Between 100 million and 280 million tons of phosphogypsum waste are estimated to be produced annually as a consequence of the processing of phosphate rock for the production of phosphate fertilizers.
 In addition to being useless and abundant, phosphogypsum is radioactive due to the presence of naturally occurring uranium, thorium, and their daughter isotopes.
 Depending on the price achievable on the uranium market, extraction of the uranium content may be economically lucrative even absent other incentives, such as reducing the harm the radioactive heavy metals do to the environment.

 Aluminium

 Bauxite tailings is a waste product generated in the industrial production of aluminium.
 Making provision for the approximately 77 e6ST that is produced annually is one of the most significant problems in aluminium manufacturing.

 Economics

 Early mining operations often did not take adequate steps to make tailings areas environmentally safe after closure.
 Modern mines, particularly those in jurisdictions with well-developed mining regulations and those operated by responsible mining companies, apply waste valorization to reprocessing waste materials, and often include the rehabilitation and proper closure of tailings areas in their costs and activities.
 For example, the Province of Quebec, Canada, requires not only the submission of a closure plan before the start of mining activity, but also the deposit of a financial guarantee equal to 100% of the estimated rehabilitation costs.
 Tailings dams are often the most significant environmental liability for a mining project.

-Mine tailings may have economic value in carbon sequestration due to the large exposed surface area of the minerals.